bizerfr/normal-orientation-lsdg/README.md

   <img width="100%" alt="BPNet Pipeline" src="fig/parameters.png">
 </div>

 ### The compiled binary for Windows 10 is available, and the full source code will be released soon.

+### Tips for Using the Toolbox
+- Normalize can be skipped.
+- Using Jet_estimaite_normals, if normals are not provided.